Mobile Work Force

 Wireless (WiFi) Solution

 Often, especially in smaller buildings, a well-thought-out WiFi solution is all that is needed to boost a cell phone connection.
-While data has worked well for some time over a wireless network, voice was not always so successful.
-Thanks to new Wi-Fi standards, voice over WiFi (VoWiFi) has made strides and now works well over a network that has been configured correctly for this traffic.
+While data has worked well for some time over a wireless network, a voice call was not always so successful.
+Thanks to updated Wi-Fi standards, voice over WiFi (VoWiFi) has made strides and works well over a network that has been configured correctly for this traffic.

 4 Considerations when implementing a WiFi solution: